kubeflow/website/content/en/docs/components/katib/trial-template.md

 To use your own Kubernetes resource follow the steps [below](#custom-resource).

-For the details of how to configure and run your experiment, see the [running an experiment guide](/docs/components/katib/experiment/).
+For the details on how to configure and run your experiment, follow the [running an experiment guide](/docs/components/katib/experiment/).

 ## Use trial template to submit experiment

 To run the Katib experiment you have to specify a trial template for your worker job where actual training is running.
-Read more about Katib concepts in the [overview guide](/docs/components/katib/overview/#trial).
+Learn more about Katib concepts in the [overview guide](/docs/components/katib/overview/#trial).

 ### Configure trial template specification

 Trial template specification is located under `.spec.trialTemplate` of your experiment.
-For the API overview see the
+For the API overview refer to the
 [`TrialTemplate` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/experiments/v1beta1/experiment_types.go#L208-L270).

 To define experiment's trial, you should specify these parameters in `.spec.trialTemplate`: